iamiotho/iamiotho.github.io/_posts/2020-12-12-prime-video.md

     Comedy, action, secret service and Jamie Foxx as POTUS, perfect entertainment!

 ### Jason Bourne Series
-    Matt Damon and non stop action
+    Matt Damon and non stop action.

 ### The Shawshank Redemption
-    You should have already watched it
+    You should have already watched it.
-    If you haven't already, its your chance to *redeem* yourself
+    If you haven't already, its your chance to **redeem** yourself.

 ### The Pursuit of Happyness
     Same as above.
-Go watch it now if you haven't.= Best of Feel Good and inspirational movies
+Go watch it now if you haven't.
+    Best of Feel Good and inspirational movies.

 ### Harry Potter and Fantastic Beasts Series
-    Please leave now if you haven't watched this series.
+    Please leave now if you haven't watched this series multiple times.
 Avada Kedavra!

 Please comment if you have any suggestions.